-- Manage the health care needs of patients who have chosen the physician as their PCP. - New Patients Initial visits should be scheduled with provider (physician) within 90 days of enrollment, - On the Member's first visit to the provider office and within 60 days of enrollment, patient should be seen by the physician, if prior visits have been handled by PA or NP. - Physician is to be available for questions at all scheduled visits when supervising a PA or NP and to review all referrals and coding and quality initiatives before submission to ensure accuracy and appropriateness. - All visits and care should abide by CMS guidelines. - Ensure that patients receive treatment as frequently as is necessary based on the patient's condition. - Develop an individual treatment plan for each patient.
+- Manage the health care needs of patients who have chosen the physician as their PCP. - Schedule new patient's initial visit with physician within 90 days of enrollment, - On the patient's first visit to the provider office, patient should be seen by the Physician.
+On subsequent visits the physician is to be available for questions at all scheduled visits when supervising a PA or NP and to review all coding and quality initiatives before submission to ensure accuracy and appropriateness. - Abide by CMS guidelines and regulations. - Ensure that patients receive treatment as frequently as is necessary based on the patient's condition. - Develop an individual treatment plan for each patient.